programmfabrik/fylr-plugin-custom-data-type-loc/README.md

     * Preferred label of the linked record
 * conceptURI
     * URI to linked record
-* conceptGeoJSON
-    * geoJSON, if given in places
 * _fulltext
     * easydb-fulltext
 * _standard